CloudLabs-MOC/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

 1. On the **Review + create** tab, click on **Create**.

-1. Wait for deployment to complete, and then view the deployment details.
+1. Wait for the deployment to complete, and then view the deployment details.

 ## Task 2: Create a conversational language understanding project